DeepExtremes/ExtremeEvents/scripts/workflow_v3.md

 sbatch compute_pei.slurm
 ```

-## Temporal ranking and spatial smoothing
+## Temporal rescaling and spatial smoothing

-The time series of the four indiactors: t2mmax, PEI_30, PEI_90 and PEI_180 are rescaled between 0 and 1.
-A convolutional spatial filter is run on the results to smoothe the edges of the extreme events.
+The time series of the four indicators: t2mmax, PEI_30, PEI_90 and PEI_180 are rescaled between 0 and 1.
+A convolutional spatial filter is run on the results to smoothe the extent of the extreme events.

 ```
 sbatch smooth_events.slurm